 If you’re worried that your low credit score will affect your chances of securing a mortgage and moving into a new property, don’t panic.

-We’re here to reassure you that there are plenty of lenders out there who are prepared to take a view on your circumstances, and there are lots of deals on the market that have been specifically tailored for home movers who are still working on improving their financial health.
-You just need to be upfront about your past issues and prove you’re working to put things right – and meet your lender’s other affordability criteria, of course.
+We’re here to reassure you that there are plenty of mortgage lenders who are prepared to take a view on your circumstances, and there are lots of deals on the market that have been specifically tailored for home movers who are still working on improving their financial health.
+You just need to be upfront about your past issues and financial position, and prove you’re working to put things right – and meet your lender’s other affordability criteria, of course.
+Your new mortgage could be just around the corner.

 Things to consider when moving between properties